List of bus routes in Nassau County, New York: Discontinued services

+Note about the former Jones Beach routes: the original JB routes (except JB87 and JB88) were numbered from the local “N”-labeled route (see above) which each Jones Beach-bound route followed starting its run.

 City of Long Beach

 The City of Long Beach operates five bus routes within the City and to Point Lookout, all originating from the Long Beach LIRR station.
-The fare is $2.25 unless otherwise noted and payable in cash (coins and $1 bills) only.
+The fare is $2.25 except on the Point Lookout route, which has a $2.50 fare, and payable in cash (coins and $1 bills) only.
 MetroCard is not accepted.

 The East Loop & West Loop were once operated by the Long Beach Railway company as trolley lines.

 Service is available at all times except early Monday morning.

 City of Glen Cove

-In addition to being served by the n21 and n27 bus routes, the City of Glen Cove also operates 2 services.
+In addition to being served by the n21 and n27 bus routes, the City of Glen Cove also operates two weekday services.